jason-hernandez-73/Mental_Health/README.md

 # Mental_Health

 This is the repo for mental health related projects, beginning with one between me and my colleague Weiqi "Vicky" Liang.
-We examined whether income influences happines, by looking at proxies such as suicide rates.
-We could consider use of therapy, but that could introdice bias in that wealthier people may have more access to therapy.
+We examined the potential ways in which mental illness impacts income, unsing the Kaggle dataset https://www.kaggle.com/michaelacorley/unemployment-and-mental-illness-survey